San Mateo de Otao :

 Best season to visit

-• ✔️ Trekking shoes or comfortable sneakers (aquashoes for waterfalls).
+• ✔️ Hiking boots or comfortable sneakers (aquashoes for waterfalls).

-• ✔️ Appropriate clothing: warm clothes for the evening (windbreaker, fleece), light clothes for the day.
+• ✔️ Appropriate clothing: warm clothing for the evening (windbreaker, fleece), light clothing for the day.

 • ✔️ Swimsuit and towel (for waterfalls and natural pools).

-• ✔️ Sun protection: high SPF sunscreen, sunglasses, hat or cap.
+• ✔️ Sun protection: sunscreen (high SPF), sunglasses, hat or cap.

-• ✔️ Insect repellent (essential in rural areas).
+• ✔️ Mosquito repellent (essential in rural areas).

 • ✔️ Water bottle or flask (minimum 1.5L per person).